 We are committed to ensuring that there is no slavery or human trafficking in our supply chain or in any part of our business.
-Our Modern Slavery policy (publicly available on the company website and available to employees on the intranet and the employee handbook) reflects our commitment to acting ethically and with integrity in all our business relationships and to implement and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chain or within our business.
+Our Modern Slavery policy (publicly available on the company website and available to employees on the company intranet) reflects our commitment to acting ethically and with integrity in all our business relationships and to implement and enforce effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chain or within our business.
 We also require our business partners to provide training to their staff, suppliers and providers.

 To ensure all those in our supply chain comply with our values we have in place a supply chain compliance programme.
 This consists of structured contractual documentation (requiring suppliers to commit to complying with all relevant laws and regulations, including those relating to modern slavery and human trafficking) and a cyclical checking programme to ensure all parties uphold their commitments in line with our values.

 CH & Co Group recognises modern slavery is a crime and can take many forms, such as forced labour, servitude, compulsory labour and human trafficking.
 We remain committed to improving our practices to combat slavery and human trafficking.
-Our Modern Slavery policy is communicated to all employees on our intranet and within our employee handbook to reinforce the policy.
-We ensure information is cascaded down the company, raising awareness of Modern Slavery at all levels of the business to all employees and new recruits are given specific training on what amounts to Modern Slavery, what our policy means and who to report any issues too.
+Our Modern Slavery policy is communicated to all employees on our Company intranet to reinforce the policy.
+We ensure information is cascaded down the company, raising awareness of Modern Slavery at all levels of the business to all employees and new recruits are given specific training on what amounts to Modern Slavery, what our policy means and who to report any issues to.
 We encourage our employees to report any activity they believe to be unlawful and/or in breach of our policies and standards.
 Employees have the opportunity to inform the business of any concerns relating to potential risks or failures of our suppliers.